wincentbalin/compile-static-audiowaveform/README.md

-# compile-static-audiowaveform
+# audiowaveform compilation for Windows using MinGW

-Compile static audiowaveform binaries for Win32 and Win64
+Compile static [audiowaveform](https://github.com/bbc/audiowaveform) Windows binaries using MinGW in Docker.